Contact Us

 1. Faster, more accurate decisions with less data

-Traditional ML often struggles in data-scarce environments or requires extensive feature engineering.
+Traditional ML often struggles in data-scarce environments or requires extensive feature engineering, while graph features generated from structure allow models to learn faster with far less data.
 Graph ML generalizes from structure, allowing teams to learn faster from fewer examples.
 This means faster time-to-value in domains like fraud detection, churn prediction, or risk scoring—where speed and sensitivity matter.

 2. Reduced false positives and investigation time